 Individuals experienced at quickly establishing a sense of a firm’s culture use those questions and many others to understand a broad range of the attributes of an organization.
 They look to understand how work takes place and how employees are treated as well as how they deal with each other.
 From decision-making processes to the firm’s commitment to employee development and engagement, a careful questioner can learn a great deal about daily life in a firm through deft use of the questions above.

 Every organization changes and evolves over time.
 Whether the influence to change comes naturally over time from the addition of new employees with different views and approaches or via a shock to the system from a merger or significant external event, firms do adapt and evolve.

-For individuals striving to promote change with an organization, the pace of cultural evolution often seems too slow.
-Smart professionals understand that instead of hurrying, fighting, or indicting culture when promoting change, it is essential to work within the boundaries of the culture and draw upon the strengths to achieve their objectives.
+For individuals striving to promote change within an organization, the pace of cultural evolution often seems too slow.
+Smart professionals understand that instead of hurrying or fighting culture when promoting change, it is essential to work within the boundaries of the culture and draw upon the strengths to achieve their objectives.

 - As a new employee take the time to study and understand your firm’s culture.